adambraimbridge/concept-rw-elasticsearch/README.md

 - flush-interval
 - whitelisted-concepts - comma separated values with concept types that are supported by this writer.
 This is important if we don't want to end-up with automatically defined mapping types in our index.

-The currently supported concept types are: "genres,topics,sections,subjects,locations,brands,organisations,people".
+The currently supported concept types are: "genres,topics,sections,subjects,locations,brands,organisations,people, alphavilleseries".

 ## Available DATA endpoints:

 localhost:8080/{type}/{uuid}

 Available types:
-`organisations, brands, genres, locations, people, sections, subjects, topics`
+`organisations, brands, genres, locations, people, sections, subjects, topics, alphavilleseries`

 ### -XPUT localhost:8080/{type}/{uuid}